noodleslove/jable-py/README.md

 ### Setup

 1. Make sure `Docker` is installed in your machine.
+You can download the latest
+   version from the [Docker](https://docker.com/) website.

 2. Clone the repo.
    ```sh
    git clone https://github.com/noodleslove/jable_py.git
    ```

 3. Setup personal `credentials` for gmail account, and `recipients` for email notification.
    Create `secrets.py` in app directory.
    ```sh
    touch jable_py/app/secrets.py
    ```

    Setup following variables to make the application work.
    ```python
    email = {sender-email}
    app_pw = {gmail-app-password}
    recipients = {list-of-recipients}
    ```

 4. Open up a terminal and run the following command start up your application.
    ```sh
    docker compose up
    ```

 5. If you want to run your services in the background, you can run the following command instead.
    ```sh
    docker compose up -d
    ```

    If you started Compose with `docker compose up -d`, you can stop your services once you’ve finished with them.
    ```sh
    docker compose stop